Saint-Privat-d'Allier

 Saint-Privat-d'Allier (/fr/, literally Saint-Privat of Allier; Sent Privat d'Alèir) is a commune in the Haute-Loire department in south-central France.
 On 1 January 2017, the former commune of Saint-Didier-d'Allier was merged into Saint-Privat-d'Allier.

 Population

-These population data refer to the commune in its geography as of January 2023.
+These population data refer to the area corresponding with the commune as of January 2025.